Edersteiner/CrossCompilerScript/README.md

 The default architecture is i686-elf.

 All this can be changed at the top of the CCBuild.sh script if your hobby os needs a different or newer cross compiler.

+---

+If you have any problems you are welcome to post an Issue